Frequently Asked Questions

 A competitors briefing will take place prior to the start of judging.
 This briefing will inform entries of the running order and outline the timetable for the days event, it will also advise the Health and Safety for the day.

 What's expected of me on the day?

 You will be asked to drive your car onto a plinth for judging.
-A compere of the event will introduce you and your car and ask you for some interesting facts about your history with the car, so be ready with a few words…
+If present, a compere of the event will introduce you and your Porsche and ask you for some interesting facts about your history with the car, so be ready with a few words.

 How will my car be judged?